 Parentheses and Hyphen

 Parentheses

 It is used for indicating additional information.

-Rishi and Diana (who were seen together in the movie "CID Casefiles") have been finalised to play the leads in Anurag Dhaansu's next flick.
+Rishi and Diana (who were seen together in the movie "CID Casefiles") have been finalised to play the leads in Anurag Dhaansu's next flick. l

 Hyphen

 It is used in compound nouns.

-What are the advantages of door-to-door advertising?
+Vhat are the advantages of door-to-door advertising?

 It is used in an adjectival form comprising two words.

-he nineteen-year-old, green-eyed girl is the one I am looking for.
+The nineteen-year-old, green-eyed girl is the one I am looking for.

 It is used after prefixes.

 He has a multi-faceted personality.

+Apostrophe and Inverted Commas

-Apostrophe Apostrophe
+Apostrophe

 It is used for indicating the omission of numbers or contraction of word.